asiaopenstack/icehouse/grizzly/readme.md

     http://10.0.1.100/horizon

 Your user/pass combination will be *'admin'* and whatever you entered for a password earlier.
 If you accidentally run this command before adding the network above, you may see errors in the UI.

+***Note: If you log into the dashboard and get errors regarding quotas, log out of the UI by clicking on 'sign out' at the top right and then reboot the rig.
+The errors should go away when you log back in.***

 #### OpenStack Cheat Sheet
 An OpenStack Command Line Cheat Sheet is available on [Anystacker's site](http://anystacker.com/2014/02/openstack-command-line-cheat-sheet/).
 Commands can be run once the **setuprc** file has been sourced: